argonium/beetle-cli/README.md

 surname | Surname | Simmons
 time | Time | 15:37:53
-word | Word (not always pronounceable) | asdkfj zip | ZIP Code | 12345
+word | Word (not always pronounceable) | asdkfj wordlist:word1:word2:word3... | One of the subsequent words | wordlist:blue:yellow can produce blue or yellow zip | ZIP Code | 12345

 The format for a specification is: